JetBrains/Qodana/topics/teamcity.md

 Now that you have configured and run the build, you can examine analysis results in [Qodana Cloud](cloud-overview-reports.topic).

-Alternatively, you can view analysis results using the TeamCity UI, follow the steps below:
+Alternatively, you can view analysis results using the TeamCity UI, follow these steps:

 <!-- Images here should be updated as well -->